iosifache/gitportfolio/README.md

 - Support for repositories with the same name under different organisations; and
 - A YAML schema (based on the existing description from this document) for validating the configurations.

+## Acknowledgements

+This project's logo and banner were created with [Adobe Firefly](https://firefly.adobe.com).